Turkish Air Force Academy: History

-The Air Force Academy was first founded (as the “Air School”) in order to develop Turkish Military Aviation.
-It began operations on July 3, 1912 in Yeşilköy, then moved to Eskişehir in 1926 and France-trained Captain Muzaffer GÖKSENIN became its first director.
-As a result of developments in aviation and, in particular with the introduction of jet fighters into the Force, Chief of Staff of the Air Force Lieutenant General Muzaffer GÖKSENIN renamed the Air School in Eskişehir into the Air Force Academy on October 1, 1951 under the command of Staff Colonel Gavsi UÇAGÖK.
+The Air Force Academy was first founded as the Air School in order to develop Turkish Military Aviation.
+It began operations on July 3, 1912 in Yeşilköy, Istanbul then moved to Eskişehir in 1926 and France-trained Captain Muzaffer Göksenin became its first director.
+In 1930, officers were sent to Italy and the United States for pilot training, in addition to those sent to flight schools in France and the United Kingdom.
+Following the decision to introduce fighter jets into the inventory of the Air Force Command, eight officers were sent to the United States in 1950 to receive jet aircraft training.
+As a result of developments in aviation and, in particular with the introduction of jet fighters into the Turkish Air Force, Chief of Staff of the Air Force Lieutenant General Muzaffer Göksenin renamed the Air School in Eskişehir into the Air Force Academy on October 1, 1951 under the command of Staff Colonel Gavsi Uçagök.
 The 56 Air Force 3rd Lieutenants who graduated on August 30, 1953 were the first officers who were trained by the Air Force Academy.
-On the same day the Air Force Academy received its standard from the Air Force Commander Lieutenant General Fevzi UÇANER on behalf of the President of the Turkish Republic.
+On the same day, the Air Force Academy received its standard from the Air Force Commander Lieutenant General Fevzi Uçaner on behalf of the President of the Turkish Republic.

-On September 17, 1954, the Air Force Academy was moved to İzmir due to the inadequacies in Eskişehir.
-In 1955 flight training was moved back to the period after the initial two-year academic education and the number of trainees was increased from 68 to 136.
-1955 saw the most numbers of cadets, with 429 cadets enrolled in 1955.
-In the same year, a first female cadet was recruited for the first time.
-After 1960 the Air Military High School became the main source of Cadets for the Air Force Academy.
-Civilian high schools became secondary sources of students.
-Rapid improvements in aviation and space technologies demanded fundamental changes in the education and training provided by the academy.
+On September 17, 1954, the Air Force Academy was moved to İzmir.
+In 1955, flight training was moved back to the period after the initial two-year academic education and the number of trainees was increased from 68 to 136.
+The highest number of cadets was recorded in 1955, when 429 cadets were enrolled.
+In the same year, the academy admitted its first female cadet.
+After 1960, the Air Military High School became the main source of cadets for the Air Force Academy.
 On July 4, 1967 the academy was moved to Istanbul in order to be able to access the resources and instructors of the universities and War Academies.
 The facilities which were constructed in Yeşilyurt, Istanbul for the Air Military High School were converted for the Air Force Academy.